 Did you know that peanuts are not nuts at all?
 More accurately, they are a type of legume.
 What are you are actually eating are the cotyledons and embryo of the next generation of plants.
-Despite their popularity around the world, the plant itself gets very little attention outside of those interested in it for agricultural purposes.
+Despite their popularity around the world, the plant itself gets very little attention outside of agricultural circles.
 This is a shame as the ecology of the peanut is truly fascinating.

 The plant that produces the peanuts that the world either loves or fears is known scientifically as Arachis hypogaea.
-It is originally native to South America and it is believed to have originally been domesticated in Paraguay over 7000 years ago.
+It was originally native to South America and it is believed to have first been domesticated in Paraguay over 7,000 years ago.
 Domestic peanuts are amphidiploid or allotetraploid meaning they have two sets of chromosomes from two different parent species.